ECP-WarpX/WarpX/Examples/Physics_applications/free_electron_laser/README.rst

 oscillating magnetic field).
 The radiation emitted by the beam grows exponentially as the beam travels through the undulator, due to the Free-Electron-Laser instability.

-The parameters of the simulation are taken from :cite:t:`ex-Fallahi2020`.
+The parameters of the simulation are taken from section 5.1 of :cite:t:`ex-Fallahi2020`.

 The simulation is performed in 1D, and uses the boosted-frame technique as described in :cite:t:`ex-VayFELA2009` and :cite:t:`ex-VayFELB2009`, to reduce the computational cost of the simulation.